Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-ie.md

 > [!primary]
 > Once you have logged in to your web interface, you will be greeted by a dashboard displaying your **vDC**, as well as a detailed summary of your resource usage (10).
 At the top of the screen, you will also find a navigation bar with the different settings options available for vCloud Director (VCD).

-VMware vCloud Director (VCD) is a cloud computing management platform.Public VCF as-a-Service enables the creation, management and deployment of virtualized computing resources on a large scale, and offers an agile and scalable infrastructure.
+VMware vCloud Director (VCD) is a cloud computing management platform.
+Public VCF as-a-Service enables the creation, management and deployment of virtualized computing resources on a large scale, and offers an agile and scalable infrastructure.
 With an easy-to-use user interface and advanced features such as resource management, automated billing, and enhanced security, vCloud Director simplifies the management of complex cloud environments.

 This solution enables you to provision and efficiently manage virtual machines, virtual networks, and other resources, providing increased operational agility and flexibility to meet changing business needs.